FirmaChain/proof-of-creation-mintall/README.md

 ## Project Overview

-`mintall-nft-cert-api` is an API for NFT minting and verification, built using the NestJS framework and supporting the CW721 standard on the Firmachain blockchain.
+`proof-of-creation-mintall` is an API for NFT minting and verification, built using the NestJS framework and supporting the CW721 standard on the Firmachain blockchain.

 ## Technology Stack